New Details About Nintendo Switch Online Cloud Saves and NES Games Revealed

 An updated Nintendo FAQ disclosed how NES games will work offline, and that cloud saves will be gone upon cancellation of Nintendo Switch Online.

-After a someone vague outlining of the Nintendo Switch Online service in last night’s Direct, Nintendo updated an online FAQ page for the service to make some clarifications.
+After a somewhat vague outlining of the Nintendo Switch Online service in last night’s Direct, Nintendo updated an online FAQ page for the service to make some clarifications.
 The revelations that Nintendo fans are honing on focus on cloud saves and the classic NES games.

 It turns out that users will lose their cloud saves if they don’t renew their subscription, and while NES games will be available offline, some sort of online check-in every seven days will be required.